Haroun-Azoulay/C2WK/IDV/apprentice/books/C2WK-books.md

 works: A list of works (accept comma-separated input and convert it into an array).
 - genres: A list of genres (similar to works).
 birthYear: The year of birth (validate it as a number).
-- deathYear: The year of death (optional, validate that it is greater than birthYear
+- deathYear: The year of death (optional, validate that it is greater than birthYear)
 - Add the new author to the main array.

 ### [exercice] Step 3 - 5

-- Use JSON.stringify to convert the updated data back into a JSON string.
-- Save the updated data to the file (authors.json), overwriting the old content.
+- Save the updated data to the file (books.csv), overwriting the old content.
 - Display a confirmation message upon successful save.

 ### [exercice] Step 3 - 6
-- Add an option that allows the user to quit the program without modifying the JSON file.
+- Add an option that allows the user to quit the program without modifying the CSV file.